eway-crm/php-lib/Examples/CreateTaskWithDocument/README.md

  ```
 ### Output
-As an output, you should see the Document appear in outlook application.
+As an output, you should see the Document appear in Outlook application.
 ![example output](Images/sample_output_document.PNG)

 ## Link items together
 All there is left now, is to link both items together.
 Again we prepare our array with parameters with GUIDS of both items, their folder names (Tasks and Documents) and type of the relation (GENERAL in our case).
-Than we supply the array as a parameter of function  ```$connector->saveRelation()``` and we are ready to go.
+Than we supply the array as a parameter of method  ```$connector->saveRelation()``` and we are ready to go.
  ```php

 // Specifications of our relation